(From Merriam-Webster’s Online Dictionary) in·fec·tion noun \in-ˈfek-shən\

 FEVER: An internal body temperature over 98.6° is often the first indication of an infection somewhere in the body.
 However, the degree of elevation doesn’t necessarily indicate the seriousness of the infection.
 Higher temperatures can result from a relatively minor infection and vice versa.

-WARM, RED, PAINFUL, SWOLLEN WOUND: Infected wounds progressively get more painful, red and swollen.
-They may also have red streaks going away from the wound indicating the infection is spreading.
+WARM, RED, PAINFUL, BODY SITE: Infections progressively get more painful, red and swollen.
+They may also have red streaks going away from the infected area indicating the infection is spreading.

 BLOOD OR PUS COMING FROM THE WOUND: The oozing of yellowish or green pus is another telltale sign of infection.
 The discharge may also have a foul odor and you should seek medical attention immediately.

-DELAYED HEALING: Wounds over joints take longer to heal simply because the skin is moving frequently.
-But most superficial wounds heal on their own in four weeks or less.
+DELAYED HEALING: Infections sometimes prevent underlying wounds from healing.
+Most superficial wounds heal on their own in four weeks or less.
 When they don’t, infection is a good possibility.

 REASONS TO CHOOSE ENCOMPASS HEALTHCARE FOR THE DIAGNOSIS AND TREATMENT OF INFECTIONS: